So you may have read/heard that the Facebook icon at the top of the page has changed.

 A woman in front of two men is more balanced than a man in front, plus one behind, and one woman behind.
 However, what if there was one man in front, and two women behind.
 Would that be an acceptable change?

-While she has certainly achieved something by making some changes in her job (by the way she works for Facebook, they hire women – weird) I think Winner may have got carried away with her icon search:
+While she has certainly achieved something by making some changes in her job (by the way she works for Facebook, they hire women – weird I know!)
+I think Winner may have got carried away with her icon search:

 Sorry, do women not work in a place where they need to carry files?
 What should we have instead?
-How about you choose your own.
-What about people who don’t work, or are stay at home mums (and dads, omg sexist!)?
+How about you choose your own icon.
+What about people who don’t work, or are stay at home parents?
 Should they have a baby icon too?

 Symbols are things that people are familiar with.
 They are something we would associate with, like a briefcase for work.
 A house for ‘Lives in…’.
-What about the homeless people?!
 What about people who have a small flat?

 Another thing I would like to point out is that the female and male in the icon are both clearly white people.
 Is this racism?
 I’m sure nobody would like to think so.
 Not only is the icon itself a white shade, but the haircuts would suggest Caucasian hair.
 If a black woman had designed it, I am sure she would have different ideas, because she would design someone she associated with.

-Now I’m going to tell you something that will really bother you if the rest of this post did.
+Now I’m going to tell you something that will really bother you if the rest of this post didn’t.
 I have a business page for work.
 Guess what?
 The icon hasn’t changed for those pages!
 Not yet anyway.
-So why did Facebook feel the need to approve the change, but not for the whole site.
-Is it still a man’s world?
+So why did Facebook feel the need to approve the change, but not for the whole site, especially for business.
+Are there not females running businesses?

 They may well have kept women around the world satisfied for a while, but wait until they realise this!
 You’d think Winner and her icon spotting would have picked up on this.